As Khalifa International Stadium was

 already a host venue of international level events, its redevelopment – and

-is on enhancing its capacity and facilities to FIFA World Cup™ standards and,
+was on enhancing its capacity and facilities to FIFA World Cup™ standards and,

 crucially, modernising it to become a more environmentally friendly venue.